One day Lee Cockerell’s wife said to him as he left for work: “Lee, be careful what you say and do today. They’re watching you and judging you.”

 Professionals continuously raise the bar, but that’s not all.
 By setting higher and higher performance expectations, they inspire the people they lead to set even higher standards for themselves.
 At the same time, they are not unrealistic; the standards are lofty but reachable, and they hold people accountable for reaching them because they’re all about performance and results.

-Make sure your crystal clear about what each person’s responsibility is, what his or her level of autonomy is, and what he or she will be held accountable for.
-Tell the people you lead exactly what will happen if they don’t meet before performance standards, and be prepared to help all poor performers get better.
+Make sure your crystal clear about what each person’s responsibility is, what their level of autonomy is, and what they will be held accountable for.
+Tell the people you lead exactly what will happen if they don’t meet performance standards, and be prepared to help all poor performers get better.

 More important, professional leaders serve as role models by setting high standards for themselves and holding themselves public accountable for meeting them.